2016 World Series: Game 7

 Jon Lester, who had started Games 1 and 5, came on in relief for the first time since the 2007 ALCS, coincidentally also against the Indians.
-David Ross (who usually caught for Lester and was playing in his final game) committed a throwing error that allowed Jason Kipnis to reach base and put runners on second and third.
-A wild pitch that ricocheted off Ross's helmet allowed Santana and Kipnis to score, narrowing the Cubs' lead to 5–3.
+David Ross (who usually caught for Lester and was playing in his final game) committed a throwing error on a Jason Kipnis ground ball, which allowed Santana to reach third and Kipnis to second.
+A wild pitch that ricocheted off Ross's helmet allowed both Santana and Kipnis to score, narrowing the Cubs' lead to 5–3.
 To atone for his blunders, the 39-year-old Ross hit a home run to center, in his last official at-bat of his career, in the top of the sixth to make it a 6–3 game, becoming the oldest player to hit a home run in a World Series Game 7.
+Miller was pulled with one out in the seventh and was replaced with Indians closer Cody Allen.

 Lester retired the first two batters in the eighth inning, but was pulled after a José Ramírez single that Russell did not field cleanly at short.
 Maddon opted to use Aroldis Chapman, who had thrown 42 pitches in Game 5 and had also pitched in Game 6, despite the fact that the Cubs had already built a large lead.
 Brandon Guyer promptly hit a run-scoring double off Chapman, making the score 6–4.
 The next batter was Indians center fielder Rajai Davis, who had hit 55 career home runs in 11 seasons entering this game, and who was hitting .132 in the postseason up to that point.
 Davis hit a dramatic 2-run home run off Chapman, just barely clearing the left field wall and the left field foul pole, scoring Guyer and tying the game, making the score 6–6.
-Davis's home run was the latest-occurring game-tying home run in World Series Game 7 history.
+Prior to Miguel Rojas's 9th inning game-tying home run in 2025's Game 7, Davis's home run was the latest-occurring game-tying home run in World Series Game 7 history.
 Many fans and Chapman himself believe he blew the lead due to his unnecessary use in Game 6.